 The nature of dark matter, which makes up more than 80% of the total matter in the Universe, is one of the most pressing questions in fundamental particle physics, astrophysics, and cosmology.
 Axions and ALPs are promising dark matter candidates which could produce specific observational signatures in astrophysical observations and in laboratory searches.

 Please feel free to contact us for potential thesis projects!
+To get an idea, check out theses done by members of our group here.

 SDU